Keldysh approach for non-equilibrium phase transitions in quantum optics: beyond the Dicke model in optical cavities: Thermal nature of the open Dicke transition

 The Dicke Hamiltonian \cite{wang73,hepp73} describes $N$ two-level systems or ``qubits'' represented by Pauli matrix operators $\sigma^{x}_{i}$, $\sigma^{z}_i$ coupled to a quantized photon mode represented by bosonic creation and annihilation operators $\hat{a}^\dagger$, $\hat{a}$: \be H = \w_0 \hat a\yd \hat a +\frac{\w_z}2 \sum_{i=1}^N \sigma^z_i + \frac{g}{\sqrt{N}} \sum_{i=1}^N \sigma_i^x \left(\hat a\yd + \hat{a}\right)\;. \ee Here $\omega_0$ is the photon frequency, $\omega_z$ the level-splitting of the qubits, and $g$ the qubit-photon coupling, assumed to couple all qubits uniformly to the photon.
 Eq.~(\ref{eq:HDicke1}) is invariant under an Ising-type $Z_2$-transformation, $\hat{a}\rightarrow -\hat{a}$ and $\sigma^x_i\rightarrow -\sigma^x_i$.
 In the thermodynamic limit $N\rightarrow \infty$, and for sufficiently strong qubit-photon coupling $g$, the ground state of Eq.~(\ref{eq:HDicke1}) spontaneously breaks this Ising symmetry and exhibits a phase transition to a ``superradiant'' phase with a photon condensate $\langle \hat a \rangle$.

 In the context of ultracold dilute gases in optical cavities, Dimer {\it et al.} \cite{dimer07} proposed to implement the qubits using two hyperfine states of the atoms and showed that, close to the transition, the relevant Hilbert space can be exactly mapped to Eq.~(\ref{eq:HDicke1}).
 Inspired by the work of Dimer {\it et al.} \cite{dimer07}, the qubit states of the Dicke model were realized using two collective motional degrees of the Bose-Einstein condensate of the atoms in the cavity \cite{nagy10,baumann10}, see \cite{ritschratsch12} for a review.
 In that case $\omega_z$ becomes a collective recoil frequency and the two Dicke states are components of a dynamically forming charge density wave.
-This open realization of the Dicke model in optical cavities with pumped atoms is different from the closed system Dicke model Eq.~(\ref{eq:HDicke1}) for three principal reasons, which we now explain one-by-one:\\ {\em 1.
-Coherent drive:} The mapping to the Dicke model is performed in a frame that rotates with the (optical) pump frequency of the driving laser.
-In this rotating frame, the explicit time-dependence of the original Jaynes-Cummings type Hamiltonian \footnote{See for example Eq.
-(4) of Ref.~\onlinecite{dimer07} or Eq.
-(2) of Ref.~\onlinecite{maschler08}} is ``gauged'' away.
-For the effective parameters of the Dicke model Eq.~(\ref{eq:HDicke1}), this leads to a shift of the cavity and atomic frequency scales: in particular $\omega_0=\omega_c - \omega_p$ with $\omega_c$ the bare cavity frequency and $\w_p$ the pump frequency (cf. Appendix \ref{app:integration}).
-This ``hidden'' time-dependence of the effective parameters of the Dicke model turns the electromagnetic vacuum surrounding the cavity into a {\em Markovian non-equilibrium bath}.